- Over 1 Million Braces Sold Worldwide

 - Free Returns on all Orders

-Low to Moderate: Where there is instability a strap based support or ankle splint may be used to help minimise the risk of the ankle rolling (sideways movement) when mobile.
+Low to Moderate: Where there is instability an ankle strap or splint may be used to help minimise the risk of the ankle rolling (sideways movement) when mobile.

-Moderate to High: If you’re looking for a higher level of stability following a grade 1 or 2 ankle injury then you may need to look at something which offers a greater control over the range of motion of the ankle to help protect you when active.
+Moderate to High: If you’re looking for a higher level of stability following a grade 1 or 2 ankle injury then you may need to look at something which offers a greater control over the range of motion of the ankle.
+This can help to protect you when active.

-High: Where there is a requirement to control the movement of the joint and prevent or treat sprains whilst remaining active then an ankle support offering a high level of support should be worn.
-The Form Fit Ankle Support with Figure 8 Strap offers a laced up design to offer compression and stability, with the figure of 8 strap working to hold the ankle and prevent movements which would stretch the damaged ligament.
+High: Where there is a requirement to control the movement of the joint and prevent or treat sprains whilst remaining active then a high level of support should be worn.
+The Form Fit Ankle Support with Figure 8 Strap offers a laced up design to offer compression and stability.
+The ankle strap works to hold the joint and prevent movements which would stretch the damaged ligament.